HewlettPackard/OpenShift-on-SimpliVity/README.md

 - We use Fedora 29 and Ansible 2.8 (**REQUIRED**) (dnf update probably necessary)
 - The Ansible box is directly connected to the proxy-free VLAN.
-- The playbooks work from a non privileged account.
+- The playbooks work from a non-privileged account.
 It will make your life easier if you work from an account named **core** because:
   - RH CoreOS builtin account is '**core'**
-  - a user with the same name as the user who runs the playbooks on the Ansible box is created on non CoreOS VMs
+  - a user with the same name as the user who runs the playbooks on the Ansible box is created on non-CoreOS VMs
   - Populate the variable **group_vars/vars/vault.yml:vault.ssh_key** with the default public key of the user who will run the playbooks (~/.ssh/id_rsa.pub)
 - Make sure the user who runs the playbooks can `sudo` without a password on the Ansible box itself.
   - to be completed (see Linux doc, sudo)